aokiLourenco/SIO/SIO-TP/Estudo1st/Estudo1st.md

 ------------------------------

-## CERT Computer Emergency Readinedd Team
+## CERT Computer Emergency Readiness Team

 **Organization ensuring that approopriate technology and systems' management practises are used to**
 <ul>